eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/ESS-Kit/page_adoption-view.md

 **The trace of an incident** is operated through the decentral Catena-X supply network.
 The process moves from business partner to business partner in their supply chain with the incident originator as the starting point for a bottom - up approach and at the OEM for a top - down approach.

 The use case ESS believes that the most promising way to solve an ESS incident will be a bottom - up approach.
-This is described in the following chapters.
+This is described here.

 It means that the transfer of information is initiated by L0 who identifies its impacted customers (L1) using the bottom-up search logic (for example Knowledge Agent).
 The impacted customers (L1) can then push the information up the supply chain (*i.e.* their impacted customers or L2) and so on until it arrives at the end of the chain (*i.e.* OEM).